 There are many in the covenantal camp today who would be amillennial.
 I would not consider myself against such a view though I’m not fond of the term “amillennial”.

-I am also still favorable toward a classic premillennialism which has a “rapture” right before Christ’s return.
+I am also still favorable toward a classic premillennialism which has a “rapture” right before Christ’s return–or more so alongside His return.

 The following are a few other items on my views related to eschatology in no particular order.
 These I am quite certain but I’ll admit there’s more I continue to work out.